apollographql/apollo/graph-manager-docs/source/setup-analytics.md

 The schema for this protocol buffer is defined as the `FullTracesReport` message in the [TypeScript reference implementation](https://github.com/apollographql/apollo-server/blob/master/packages/apollo-engine-reporting-protobuf/src/reports.proto#L466).

 As a starting point, we recommend implementing an extension to the GraphQL execution that creates a report with a single trace, as defined in the `Trace` message of [the protobuf schema](https://github.com/apollographql/apollo-server/blob/master/packages/apollo-engine-reporting-protobuf/src/reports.proto#L7).
 Then, you can batch multiple traces into a single report.
-We recommend sending batches every 5 to 10 seconds, and limiting each batch to a reasonable size (~4MB).
+We recommend sending batches approximately every 20 seconds, and limiting each batch to a reasonable size (~4MB).

 An example of a `FullTracesReport` message, represented as JSON, is provided [below](#example-fulltracesreport-message).